The Essential Guide to Buying Your First Hive

 - We believe in producing and selling equipment made locally, in Utah or the USA.

-- We believe that sustainable hives are those that can survive, and thrive, without adding chemicals to control honeybee diseases and pests.
-We recommend chemicals only as a last resort and avoid using them in our hives.
+- We believe that sustainable hives are those that thrive without adding chemicals to control honeybee diseases and pests.
+We recommend chemical treatments as a last resort after testing and monitoring diseases carefully.

 - We believe in beekeeping with natural comb and in increasing genetic diversity as ways to help manage honey bee colonies.

 We have created a variety of learning resources:

 Bee Classes Page.
 This includes PDF beginning beekeeping lessons and updates on local and online classes.